Neutral buoyancy pool: Weightlessness Environment Test System (WETS)

 WETS was located at the Tsukuba Space Center in Ibaraki, Japan.
 It opened in 1997 and closed in 2011 due to extensive earthquake damage.
 The pool had a diameter of 16 m, and depth of 10.5 m.

 Others

 University of Maryland Neutral Buoyancy Research Facility (NBRF)

 The NBRF is located at the University of Maryland in the US.
 The pool has a diameter of 50 ft and a depth of 25 ft.
-It was built in 1992, and is the only neutral buoyancy facility on a college campus.
+It was built in 1992, and is the only neutral buoyancy facility on a university campus.
 The NBRF is part of the Space Systems Laboratory (SSL) which was originally located at the Massachusetts Institute of Technology (MIT).
 It split from MIT when the SSL was awarded a grant from NASA to build a dedicated neutral buoyancy pool.
 Since there was not enough space at MIT for the pool, it was decided to move the SSL to the University of Maryland.